dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 This shouldn't look too unfamiliar compared to the other components we've just made.
 We first import `mapState` and the `TaskLane` component, then we defined our `KanbanBoard` component, register our `TaskLane` component and then define a computed property `todoItems` which reads the `items.todo` property from the Vuex state.
 As you can imagine, we'll have another couple of computed properties in here later when we start defining our lanes for our 'in progress' and 'done' items.
 More on that in a bit.

-Right now, you should be able to add a new item into the backlog using the Backlog view, switch over to the Kanban board and see the same item inside the 'todo' column.
+Right now, you should be able to add a new item into the backlog using the Backlog view, switch over to the Kanban board and see the same item inside the 'To-Do' column.
 Nice one!

 ## Creating the other lanes